How to Pee Standing Up Using a Pee Funnel

 1— Getting Ready

-Read the pamphlet that came with your device— it can give you more specific tips for your model.
+Read the pamphlet that came with your stand-to-pee device— it can give you more specific tips for your pee funnel.

 This will be easier if you really need to pee.
 Choose your favorite beverage!